Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

-The first two type of terms can be controlled with the regularity we obtain\footnote{There is in fact a slight subtlety here: for the term $(\rd_t \rd_{i} \mfg)(\rd \Db^s\tphi)$, because we do not have $L^\i$ bounds for $\rd_t \rd_{i} \mfg$ (see \eqref{eq:intro.metric.bounds}), we need to introduce two different exponents $0<s''<s'<\f 12$ and estimate $\rd \Db^{s'}\tphi$, $\rd E_k \Db^{s''}\tphi$, $\rd L_k \Db^{s''}\tphi$ with the slightly different order of derivatives.
-This is exactly the point where the different parameters $s'$, $s''$ enter}, but we do not control general derivatives $\rd^2 \Db^{s''}\tphi$.
+\item The third type of error terms in \eqref{eq:intro.commute.EDs.error}, i.e.~the terms $(\rd \mfg) (\rd^2 \Db^{s''}\tphi)$, are more subtle because we do not control general derivatives $\rd^2 \Db^{s''}\tphi$.
 To close our argument, we need show that the only such term arising in the commutator is schematically of the form $\rd E_k \Db^{s''} \tphi$.
 To achieve this, we need to give a sharp expression for the commutator with fractional derivatives to isolate the main {$\rd E_k \Db^{s''} \tphi$} term.
-This in turn requires a refinement of the usual Kato--Ponce type commutator estimates; see already Proposition~\ref{prop:commute.3}. \item The most technical aspect is to make precise that the top-order derivative is morally $\rd E_k \Db^{s''} \tphi$.
-The term we obtain is $E_k \Db^{{s''}-2} \rd^3_{i\alp\bt} \tphi$.
-Since $\Db^{-2} \rd^2_{ij}$ is a bounded operator on $L^2$-based Sobolev spaces, the term can be thought of as like $\rd E_k \Db^{s''} \tphi$ if at least one of $\alp$, $\bt$ is a spatial index.
-However, the term becomes much more challenging when $(\alp,\bt) = (t,t)$ so that we need to use the wave equation to convert the times indices into spatial ones, and in the process we are required to handle a large number of commutator terms. \item Since we consider the nonlocal operator $\Db$, the terms involved are no longer compacted supported.
+This in turn requires a refinement of the usual Kato--Ponce type commutator estimates; see already Proposition~\ref{prop:commute.3}. \item When showing that the top-order derivative $\rd^2 \Db^{s''}\tphi$ from the above bullet point is morally $\rd E_k \Db^{s''} \tphi$, the term we obtain is $E_k \Db^{{s''}-2} \rd^3_{i \nu\bt} \tphi$.
+Since $\Db^{-2} \rd^2_{ij}$ is a bounded operator on $L^2$-based Sobolev spaces, the term can be thought of as like $\rd E_k \Db^{s''} \tphi$ if at least one of $\nu$, $\bt$ is a spatial index.
+However, the term becomes much more challenging when $(\nu,\bt) = (t,t)$ so that we need to use the wave equation to convert the times indices into spatial ones, and in the process we are required to handle a large number of commutator terms. \item Since we consider the nonlocal operator $\Db$, the terms involved are no longer compacted supported.
 An additional challenge is that the metric components diverge logarithmically near spatial infinity (a difficulty well-known in the $(2+1)$-dimensional case); and moreover the components $L^i_k$, $E^i_k$ of the commutators $L_k = L_k^i \rd_i$ and $E_k = E^i_k \rd_i$ also grow near spatial infinity.
-We must therefore use \emph{weighted} estimates, including when understanding terms like $E_k \Db^{{s''}-2} \rd^3_{i\alp\bt} \tphi$ described in the above point. \item Finally, the considerations above by themselves cannot control $[\Box_g, L_k \Db^{s''}]\tphi$.
-This is because $L_k$ (in the $\rd_t$, $\rd_1$, $\rd_2$ basis {from the elliptic gauge \eqref{eq:elliptic.gauge.intro})} has a $\rd_t$ component and thus result is a term schematically like
+We therefore use \emph{weighted} estimates\footnote{We would like to thank an anonymous referee for suggesting us to handle this instead with a commutator of the form $\varpi \Db^{s''}$, where $\varpi$ is compactly supported.
+While we have not implemented this, we do believe that this would lead to some simplifications of our arguments.}, including when understanding terms like $E_k \Db^{{s''}-2} \rd^3_{i \nu\bt} \tphi$ described in the above point. \item Finally, the considerations above by themselves cannot control $[\Box_g, L_k \Db^{s''}]\tphi$.
+This is because $L_k$ (in the $\rd_t$, $\rd_1$, $\rd_2$ basis {from the elliptic gauge \eqref{eq:elliptic.gauge.intro})} has a $\rd_t$ component and thus the result is a term schematically like

 in addition to terms similar to those we encountered in $[\Box_g, E_k \Db^{s''}]\tphi$.

 Recall that (see Section~\ref{sec:intro.part.I}) we do not have \underline{any} bounds for $\rd_t^2 \mfg$.
 To resolve this issue, we note that such a term can be traced back to a total $\rd_t$-derivative, i.e.~we can write